 - The food industry pays ‘influencer’ dietitians to shape your eating habits (9.13.23)

 Recent studies provide strong evidence that ultra-processed foods are increasing rates of cardiovascular disease, type 2 diabetes, weight gain and obesity, cancer, dementia, and – most alarmingly – all-cause mortality.
 Yet many people are confused about the health risks of ultra-processed foods, primarily because they are deliberately misled by ultra-processed food and chemical companies that profit from an industrial food system.

 There is also extensive evidence showing how food and beverage corporations influence science and policy efforts aimed at protecting health and well-being.
 One key strategy is to capture and use health professionals and health institutions as vehicles to achieve their policy goals.

-U.S. Right to Know has co-authored 15 studies based on internal corporate and government documents that describe how the ultra-processed food and beverage industries work to shape science, policy and public opinion to protect their profits at the expense of public health.
+U.S. Right to Know has co-authored 15 peer-reviewed studies based on internal corporate and government documents that describe how the ultra-processed food and beverage industries work to shape science, policy and public opinion to protect their profits at the expense of public health.